Yuki Bhambri: 2009: First ITF title and Davis cup debut

 Yuki obtained a wild card spot in the doubles main draw pairing with Harsh Mankad at the Chennai Open.
-At the same event he received a wild card spot in the singles qualifying draw in the Chennai Open where he lost to compatriot Sanam Singh in three sets.
+At the same event he received a wildcard spot in the singles qualifying draw in the Chennai Open where he lost to compatriot Sanam Singh in three sets.

 Yuki also obtained a wild card position for the 2010 Australian Open qualifying draw as an additional reward for his win at the 2009 Junior Australian Open.

 After his win in the Orange Bowl, Yuki received a spot in the main draw of the Sony Ericsson Open where he lost to Diego Junqueira in the first round.
 Following his showing at the Sony Ericsson Open, Yuki played in an ITF Futures Event in New Delhi, India, where he won the tournament, becoming the youngest Indian to win a Futures event; Yuki continued this winning streak by capturing the title of the following Futures event held in the same venue.
-Yuki made his Davis Cup debut against South Africa in the World Group Play-offs.
+Yuki made his Davis Cup debut against South Africa in the World Group play-offs.

 2010: Youth Olympic Games Silver medal

 In August, Bhambri advanced to the finals of the first Youth Olympic Games in Singapore by defeating Damir Džumhur in three sets.
-He played Colombian Juan Sebastian Gomez in the finals.
+He played Colombian Juan Sebastián Gómez in the finals.
 After suffering cramps in his thigh, he conceded the match with the score at 1–4 in the third set.
 This gave him a silver medal at the Youth Olympics.

-2012: First Challenger Title
+2012: First Challenger singles and doubles titles

 In May, Yuki won his first ATP men's doubles challenger title with compatriot Divij Sharan at the Busan Challenger.
 They defeated the Taiwanese duo of Hsieh Cheng-peng and Lee Hsin-han in the finals.

 A week later, he defeated Amir Weintraub in straight sets to win the first ATP Challenger singles title of his career in Fergana, Uzbekistan on 20 May 2012.

-2013
+2013: Second Challenger singles title

 He reached his first ATP Challenger final of the season at Kaohsiung, Taiwan.
 He lost to Chinese Taipei's Lu Yen-hsun in the final.

 He won his first ATP Challenger singles title of the season and the second of his career at Traralgon, Australia, defeating American Bradley Klahn in the final.